fp7mplane/components/tstat/README.md

 NOTE: The `repo.url` contains the IP address of the repository and the port value associated to `repository_streaming_port` in `tstatrepository.conf`.

-### Activating RRD exporter:
+### Activating RRD exporter

-The Tstat proxy sends the RRD files which are collected by the Tstat to the repository proxy, Then the RRD files are sent to the Graphite to store and graphically presente them.
+The Tstat proxy sends the RRD files which are collected by the Tstat to the repository proxy, then the RRD files are sent to the Graphite to store and graphically present them.

 For instance, to activate the RRD indirect export form now to 1 hour, run in the client: